 Section 4.6 using the lesser of the flood loads specified by Section 3109.3.1.

+2. Elevator shafts and stairways shall comply with ASCE 24.

+3. For nonresidential buildings located outside of a coastal high hazard area (Zone V):

+a.
+Small mechanical and electrical rooms with dry floodproofing to the elevation specified in ASCE 24 or by the jurisdiction are not required to be breakaway.

+b.
+Stairwells are not required to be breakaway provided the walls have flood openings in accordance with this section.

 4. In special flood hazard areas (Zone V and Zone A), all breakaway walls below the elevation specified in ASCE 24 or the elevation specified by the jurisdiction shall have flood openings in accordance with ASCE 24 Section 4.6.2.
 Flood openings are not required in: